wdavid02/wag_gsz_feleves/README.md

 </details>

 Split the pane.
-In the first pane we start the simulation,Gazebo and Rviz2 with the following row:
+In the first pane we start the simulation, Gazebo and Rviz2 with the following row:
 ``` r
 ros2 launch wag_gsz_feleves launch_sim.launch.py

 ```

 ### Control panel
 You'll be able to control the robot with your keyboard in the second pane
 ``` r